Rodgrad/price_tracker/README.md

 Script to check price manually or with crontab on daily basis from webstore.

-If price have dropped, new entry will be saved to file.
+If price have dropped, new entry will be saved to file and sent to email address.

 # How to use it?